TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 You can learn more about these tools in later sections.
 But before you can learn about the tools in detail, you should understand how TrenchBroom processes mouse input, which is what the following two sections will explain.

-### Cancelling Operations and Tools {#cancelling}
+### Canceling Operations and Tools {#canceling}

 To cancel a mouse drag, hit #action(Controls/Map view/Cancel).
 The operation will be undone immediately.
 The same keyboard shortcut can be used to cancel all kinds of things in the editor.
-The following table lists the effects of cancelling depending on the current state of the editor.
+The following table lists the effects of canceling depending on the current state of the editor.

 State                 Effect
 -----                 ------